Hanging Bridges at Nesher Park offers loop tracks near Haifa. And you can visit a dry river, caves, and two hanging bridges.

 Note: you can click on the map to enlarge it.

 There is a parking lot by the park.
-During the day (08:00 – 19:00), you have to pay for the parking (including Saturdays and holidays).
+During the day (08:00 – 19:00), you must pay for the parking (including Saturdays and holidays).

-As you can see on the Nesher Park map above, there are several hiking options.
+As shown on the map above, there are several hiking options.
 You can use the black trail to reach the hanging bridges and return using the same path.
-The black trail is a jeep road, and I even saw people using baby strollers.
-But keep in mind, it is not a paved path, and there are many small rocks.
+The black track is a Jeep road, and I even saw people using baby strollers.
+But remember, it is not a paved path and has many small rocks.

-The more challenging hike takes you down to the waterless river.
+The more challenging track takes you down to the dry river.
 And then, using the blue and green trails, you will reach the hanging bridges.
-And then you can return using the black path.
-This is the hike we chose on our latest visit, and I will tell you about it later in this post.
+And then, you can return using the black path.
+That is the hike we chose on our latest visit, and I will tell you about it later in this post.

 Here is an interactive map from israelhiking.osm.org.il:

 And here are the details of the most popular trails: